21st Century California School Leadership Academy (21CSLA)

 About the 21CSLA Statewide Center Partners

-Berkeley Principal Leadership Institute.
-Since 1999, Berkeley PLI has prepared more than 600 educational leaders for the San Francisco Bay Area and beyond with a focus on creating more equitable schools for vulnerable and historically underserved students.
-Its programs offer degrees for aspiring and early career administrators including a master’s degree and the Clear Administrative Services Credential through its Leadership Support Program.
-Berkeley PLI is a flagship among the GSE’s Leadership Programs, which include Leaders for Education and Democracy, a doctorate program.
+Leadership Programs of the UC Berkeley GSE.
+Since 1999, the Leadership Programs' flagship, the Principal Leadership Institute, has prepared more than 600 educational leaders for the San Francisco Bay Area and beyond with a focus on creating more equitable schools for vulnerable and historically underserved students.
+The Leadership Programs offer degrees for aspiring and early career administrators including a master’s degree; the Clear Administrative Services Credential through its Leadership Support Program; and a doctorate through Leaders for Equity and Democracy.

 UCLA Center X (CX).
 Center X, a recognized leader in improving teaching and learning through high-quality, culturally responsive educator development, comprises the UCLA PLI, teacher education, and 14 equity-driven, content-focused professional learning (PL) projects including CSMP, Adaptive Schools, and coaching.
 Center X strives to challenge the status quo that perpetuates educational inequity and deficit-oriented practice, and believes this work is an enduring feature of our democracy and that it occurs within and across multiple communities – of teachers, students, parents, community members, elected officials, researchers and others engaged in democratic life.